How do I?

 Learn more about

-- Animal licensing - Town Code requires that all dogs and cats residing in the Town of Castle Rock over the age of 6 months be licensed.
+- Animal Licensing - Town Code requires that all dogs residing in the Town of Castle Rock over the age of 6 months be licensed.

 - Fingerprinting services - Effective Sep 24, 2018 the Castle Rock Police Department will no longer provide this service in response to Senate Bill 17-189.
 For additional information on where you can obtain applicant fingerprint services, visit the Colorado Bureau of Investigation's website.